-Each week, parents will have an hour-long update from their son’s counselor which will go over the current challenges and what strategies are in place to handle them.
+Each week, parents will have an update from their son’s counselor which will go over the current challenges and what strategies are in place to handle them.
 This is the time for parents to gain an understanding of what their son is experiencing and how they can support him in his work.
 Our counselors may also ask the family to take on specific assignments or tasks in order to strengthen their abilities to take this journey with their son.
 When needed, staff may communicate with parents in order to handle more time-sensitive matter with efficiency.
 And, of course, parents are always encouraged to communicate with us should they have any questions or concerns.

 On a regular basis, there is a conference call with the parents, student, and counselor.
 This call is designed to make sure everyone is on the same page and sort out any issues as a team.
-These can be immensely helpful in bringing out feeling of resentment between individuals, encouraging honest actions and behaviors, and allowing all parties to refocus on the goals they have and how they can work together as a team to achieve them.
+These can be immensely helpful in bringing out feelings of resentment between individuals, encouraging honest actions and behaviors, and allowing all parties to refocus on the goals they have and how they can work together as a team to achieve them.

-Major holidays (Thanksgiving, Christmas, Easter, End of the school year) are the most common time to schedule family passes.
-Passes involve either the family coming out to spend some time with their son and experience some of the local activities, or the student traveling home to spend time with his family in more familiar surroundings.
-How much progress your son has made will be a key factor in determining the length and type of pass that will be most beneficial to him.
+Major holidays (Thanksgiving, Christmas, Easter, End of the school year) are the most common time to schedule family visits.
+These involve either the family coming out to spend some time with their son and experience some of the local activities, or the student traveling home to spend time with his family in more familiar surroundings.
+How much progress your son has made will be a key factor in determining the length and type of visit that will be most beneficial to him.
 There are also many other opportunities for families to get together throughout the school year.
 Whether that means a trip out to watch him playing football for the high school, or just to take advantage of a long weekend, these are all possibilities based on the students progress and counselor recommendations.

 Each year, we invite all our families out to share Thanksgiving together with us.
 This is one of our longest held traditions and a favorite of our students and families.
 Each family is welcomed to attend and share their experience and thanks for the successes their son has had.
 We encourage all families to choose one portion on the Thanksgiving meal, a traditional dish or family favorite recipe.
 Sitting together in thanks and gratitude for the growth and progress all have experienced, this is one of our favorite events of the year.